Skip to main content

 Parser value constructors

-Image, Video, and Money are also available in parser code and work the same way.
+Image, Video, PDF and Money are also available in parser code and work the same way.

 For full Cheerio API documentation, see the Cheerio website.